 - Digestive issues like diarrhea or mucus-coated stools often accompany food allergies.

 - Chewing at paws and around the base of the tail can also indicate food allergies.

 Although all dogs (and humans!) have a few microscopic mange mites on their skin, they are generally not an issue for a dog with a healthy immune system.
 Demodectic mange, the most common type of mange affecting dogs, is not contagious, but if left untreated it can cause a severe, painful condition.

 Young dogs under 18 months of age have immature immune systems and can be more prone to developing demodectic mange.
 Severe stress can also weaken a dog’s immune system, allowing mange to develop.
 Sadly, pit bulls are the most common breed in US shelters, and they tend to stay in shelters longer than other dogs, leading to anxiety, stress, and often, mange.

 - Hair loss around the face can be a sign of mange, as well as thickened skin and scabbing.

 Fleas are not only a nuisance to exterminate, but these tiny creatures can wreak havoc on your pit bull’s skin.
 Dermatitis from fleas is caused when your dog’s system reacts to the saliva injected into the skin upon being bitten by a flea.

 Finally, some genetic issues can cause skin problems for bully breeds, in both purebred and mixed breed individuals.
 Hereditary skin issues include hyperkeratosis, zinc deficiency, and some types of dermatitis.

-Luckily, most pit bull skin problems are treatable or even preventable!
+Luckily, most pit bull skin problems are manageable!
 Some minor issues can be resolved easily at home, while others will require the assistance of a vet.
-All skin issues need prompt attention to prevent skin infection and chronic issues.
+All skin issues need prompt attention to prevent skin infection and issues.